 - Versatile and convenient: An excellent option for a light breakfast, snack, or pre-workout fuel to help balance electrolytes.
 You may also enjoy our pineapple blueberry smoothie and mixed berry smoothie.

-- Customizable: You can swap out the kiwi for fresh (or frozen) pineapple or replace the cucumber with celery.
-We used a red Anjou pear in this recipe, but you can use whatever pear you'd like.
-Feel free to add a banana for extra creaminess.
+- Customizable: Feel free to add a banana for extra creaminess.
 Add a tablespoon of hemp seeds, ground flaxseeds, or chia seeds for an omega-3 boost.

 - Nutrient-dense and health-promoting: The ingredients in this smoothie offer numerous health benefits.